-Business Models the location from which the Location business operates.
+Business Location Models the location from which the business operates.
 Office Block Models a Business Location as an Office Block.
 Sales Agent Models a Business Location as a Sales Agent.
 Supplier Models a Business Location as a Supplier.
 Communicat e Indicates that a business location communicates directly with another business location.
 Internet Indicates that the means of communication is the World Wide Web.
 Snail Mail Indicates that the means of communication is the postal system or courier services.
 Phone Indicates that the means of communication is the telephone.
 In Person Indicates that the means of communication is direct person-to-person.

-communication is the local intranet or WAN.
-Intranet --- ---------- --
+Intranet Indicates that the means of communication is the local intranet or WAN. ---------- ---